Adapted from: Playful Learning Landscapes Action Network, Playbook.

 Children learn and develop skills from all kinds of play, but they learn best when learning goals are intentionally integrated into play from the start, and when they are guided by an adult, or the environment itself, toward a particular learning goal.

-This is called playful learning.
-Everyday places and spaces can be transformed into moments of playful learning by making simple design tweaks.
-For example, a climing pole on a playground can become playful learning by adding hatch marks that prompt children to talk about how high they climbed, how much higher they climbed than their friends, and so on.
+This is called Playful Learning.
+Everyday places and spaces can be transformed into moments of Playful Learning by making simple design tweaks.
+For example, a climbing pole on a playground can become Playful Learning by adding hatch marks that prompt children to talk about how high they climbed, how much higher they climbed than their friends, and so on.
 Adding a simple measurement tool makes the climbing pole all about math.

 The 5 Principles of How Kids Learn

 Learning should be joyful, stimulating, and fun.
 Children are naturally curious and love to learn through play!
-In playful learning, children are in charge and learning is crafted into the environment through the 5 principles of how kids learn.
+In Playful Learning, children are in charge and learning is crafted into the environment through the five principles of how kids learn.
 We call this “The Daisy.”

 Socially Interactive: Working together drives learning.
 Children learn more when they cooperate, discuss, and mingle with others than when they fly solo.
 When families do things together, children thrive.